Techie + Gamers

 Parenthood isn’t easy and potty training can be a nightmare.
-Parents Stacy and Colt Hall had this problem with their daughter, which inspired them to create a child-proof potty chair called Potty Safe.
-They took the idea to Shark Tank and made a deal with Lori Greiner.
-As of 2024, Potty Safe is worth $1 million.
+Parents Stacy and Colt Hall had this problem with their daughter, which inspired them to create a child-proof potty chair, Potty Safe.
+They got a deal with Lori Greiner on Shark Tank.
+Potty Safe was worth $1 million at its peak but are now out of business.

 Potty Safe Founders’